decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-09-05-what-is-a-blockchain.md

 > Fiction has enabled us not merely to imagine things, but to do so collectively.
 We can weave common myths ...(which) give Sapiens the unprecedented ability to cooperate flexibly in large numbers

 In these lens, trust in Blockchains can be viewed as a common fiction that allows untrusting parties to coordinate on a common source of truth.
-How can such a system provide trusted system for coordinatation?
+How can such a system provide trusted system for coordination?
 Technically, a Byzantine faulty tolerant state machine provides this trusted coordination.
 But how can parties trust the state machine? and how can they guarantee access to such a system?

 Two properties of *permissionless blockchains* that allow such untrusted coordination are  **openness** and **auditability**.
-These properties are not captured explicitly by traditional BFT SMR and aim at allowing untrusting parties to trust the system and hence enable them to coordiante.
+These properties are not captured explicitly by traditional BFT SMR and aim at allowing untrusting parties to trust the system and hence enable them to coordinate.

 Conceptually, *Openness* can be viewed as the blockchain equivalent of the [US First Amendment](https://en.wikipedia.org/wiki/First_Amendment_to_the_United_States_Constitution).
 Technically it can be split in two parts.
 The first is that the set of validators (or block producers) is not fixed, but dynamic and open for participation.
 Often, a certain type of resource is required to become a validator, but minimal discrimination beyond this resource requirement.
 In Bitcoin to become a block producer (validator) all that is needed is the ability to compute proof-of-work puzzles.
 In several proof-of-stake systems, to become a block producer (validator) all that is needed is to stake some amount.

 The second part of *Openness* is about the execution engine (the state machine), which can again be split in two: (1) openness in writing:  there is often minimal inherent discrimination as to who can submit a transaction; (2) openness in reading: there is minimal inherent discrimination in the ability to read the state of the ledger and verify the transitions of the state machine;

 Openness is not an absolute property, there are often various requirements to limit it or balance it with other values.
 Regulator pressure could in the future require a more limited form of openness.
-A recent example is the [US treasury sanctions](https://home.treasury.gov/news/press-releases/jy0916) imposed on the tornado cash mixer, and the resulting debate on [First Amendment rights](https://www.eff.org/deeplinks/2022/08/code-speech-and-tornado-cash-mixer) and [Forth Amendment rights](https://mirror.xyz/haunventures.eth/E-iD-jqgD-WmqrZOjCnGjv6U-R_N5tUk8xPzxUHhQGc).
+A recent example is the [US treasury sanctions](https://home.treasury.gov/news/press-releases/jy0916) imposed on the tornado cash mixer, and the resulting debate on [First Amendment rights](https://www.eff.org/deeplinks/2022/08/code-speech-and-tornado-cash-mixer) and [Fourth Amendment rights](https://mirror.xyz/haunventures.eth/E-iD-jqgD-WmqrZOjCnGjv6U-R_N5tUk8xPzxUHhQGc).

 Another important historical example of the limits of openness is that to update themselves, Blockchains sometime need to hard fork.
 As an example, [an early Bitcoin hard fork](https://freedom-to-tinker.com/2015/07/28/analyzing-the-2013-bitcoin-fork-centralized-decision-making-saved-the-day/) inadvertently discriminated against some transactions and caused a perceived [double spend](https://bitcointalk.org/index.php?topic=152348.0).
 Another famous example is the Ethereum DAO hard fork that caused a form of [discrimination against a presumed attacker](https://blog.slock.it/hard-fork-specification-24b889e70703#.io9ej36yq).